Foogiano: Early life and career

 He grew up listening to T.I., Lil Wayne and Gucci Mane.
 His favorite rapper is Drake.

-Controversies

-In March 2021, while in jail, singer Trey Songz posted pictures of Brown's girlfriend, rapper Renni Rucci.
-Brown responded by threatening to attack Trey once he got out of jail.

 Legal issues

 In 2013, Brown was arrested on burglary and robbery charges and was sentenced in 2014, serving three years in jail before getting out.

 In September 2020, Brown and label CEO Gucci Mane were named in a wrongful death lawsuit stemming from a shooting that occurred in July of that year, which left two people dead.

 In December 2020, Brown was arrested for possession of a firearm by a convicted felon.
 On a December 14 hearing, a judge set his bail at $50,000, with the requirements that he wear an ankle monitor and stay inside the state of Georgia.
 However, Brown burned off his ankle monitor, leading to a warrant being issued for his arrest.
 In March 2021, Brown was arrested by federal agents in Memphis, Tennessee, after being on the run for three months.
 In May 2021, Brown was sentenced to five years in prison on charges related to his previous charges.